 With the HB pencil, I cover the fish with a layer of contour hatching, just to make the drawing look harmonious.

-Make sure that you emphasize the details like the gill covers and fins; the drawing should be contrasting enough.
+Make sure that you emphasize the details like the gill covers and fins; the drawing should have plenty of contrast.

 Congratulations!
-You’ve created a beautiful drawing of a rainbow trout and learned more about the process of designing a typical fish.
+You’ve learned how to draw a realistic fish, and you've created a beautiful fish drawing of a rainbow trout and learned more about the process of designing a typical fish.

 I wish you much inspiration; just draw, experiment, and have fun!